united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/introduction-asset-management.md

 ## How can I use it?

-To address these challenges, UMH recommends a combination of tools for effective connectivity:
+To address these challenges, UMH recommends a combination of the following tools for effective connectivity:

-### 1. Node-RED
+### Node-RED

-- **Description:** A leading open-source tool for IIoT connectivity, widely accepted alongside Kepware.
+Node-RED is a leading open-source tool for IIoT connectivity, widely accepted alongside Kepware.
+We recommend this tool for prototyping and integrating parts of the shop floor that demand high levels of customization and domain knowledge.
-- **Advantages:** Vast global community, extensive connectors, Docker compatibility, user-friendly for OT personnel.
+- Advantages: Vast global community, extensive connectors, Docker compatibility, user-friendly for OT personnel.
-- **Disadvantages:** Reliability may vary.
+- Disadvantages: Reliability may vary.
-- **UMH Recommendation:** Primarily for prototyping and integrating parts of the shopfloor that demand high levels of customization and domain knowledge.

-### 2. benthos-umh
+### benthos-umh

-- **Description:** UMH's custom extension of the Benthos project, enhanced with an OPC UA plugin.
+The benthos-umh is UMH's custom extension of the Benthos project, enhanced with an OPC UA plugin.
+It is recommended for scenarios involving the extraction of large data volumes in a standardized format.
-- **Advantages:** Ideal for reliably moving medium-sized data volumes, ease of deployment and management.
+- Advantages: Ideal for reliably moving medium-sized data volumes, ease of deployment and management.
-- **Disadvantages:** Technical expertise required, longer development cycles.
+- Disadvantages: Technical expertise required, longer development cycles.
-- **UMH Recommendation:** For scenarios involving the extraction of large data volumes in a standardized format.

-### 3. Other Tools
+### Other Tools

-- **Recommendation:** Incorporate existing connectivity solutions or third-party tools, such as Kepware, barcode readers, and sensor connection systems.
+Incorporating existing connectivity solutions or third-party tools, such as Kepware, [barcode readers](/docs/features/connectivity/additionalconnectivity/barcodereader-retrofitting/), and [sensor connection systems](/docs/features/connectivity/additionalconnectivity/ifm-retrofitting/) might be effective for some use cases.

 This approach ensures a flexible, adaptable IIoT environment that addresses both technical and organizational needs effectively.
+The goal with asset management is that you can add everything with an IP on your shop floor.
+Also, if the connection gets worse or drops entirely, you should be notified.
+These features are essential for any data extraction step using benthos and the Management Console.
+In the future, we will also recommend adding an asset before working with it in Node-RED.

 ## What are the limitations?
 - Each tool has drawbacks, as discussed in the previous section.